OlgaFlower/SeeSi-Legal/UserPrivacyChoices.md

 **What this does**
 - Permanently deletes your SeeSi account and account access data stored on our servers.
 - Removes locally stored app data on this device: your profile, the people you added, their photos, your answers, and calculated results.
-- Removes the country and city Help Now had saved on this device.
+- Removes what Help Now had saved on this device: the country, the city, and the countries whose embassies you chose to see.
 - Removes the App Lock PIN from this device.
 - Signs you out.